How to play in Daisygate

 Death saves

-Inspired by Daggerheart, Daisygate has three option when you hit 0 hit points:
+Inspired by Daggerheart Daisygate has two option when you hit 0 hit points:

 Multiple Inspiration points